Alby Barlow

 The Mt Gambier 100 which in 1947 carried with it the title of Australian 100 miles road champion, was on the second race Barlow finished in 1947.
 He defeated Keith Thurgood, Les Dunne and Max Rowley in a new course record.

 In late 1947 Barlow broke a series of unpaced road records, starting with the record for 25 mi out and home in 1hr 1' 17" breaking the time of Frankie Thomas from 1933.
 He followed that up with records for 50 mi out and home in 2hr 11' 10", riding the first 25 mi in 56' 25".
-He then set his sights on the 100 mi record which he set with a time of 4hr 39' 12" on December 15.
+He then set his sights on the 100 mi record which he set with a time of 4hr 39' 12" on 15 December.

-In May 1948 Barlow traveled to England and then to France where he competed in the Grand Prix des Nations, an individual time trial over 140 km, the Esperazza Grand Prix and the Nantes Grand Prix.
+In May 1948 Barlow travelled to England and then to France where he competed in the Grand Prix des Nations, an individual time trial over 140 km, the Esperazza Grand Prix and the Nantes Grand Prix.
 In Barlow's words, "I got the pants towelled off me in the Grand Prix Des Nations, but went much better in the other two races."
 Barlow travelled to Valkenburg, the Netherlands for the UCI Road World Championships however he was hit by another rider whilst training over the course and was forced to withdraw.
 Barlow was reported to have entered the 1949 Paris–Roubaix, however it is unclear if he started the race.
 In any event he did not finish.

-In 1949 he was riding the United States, with his first objective a trans America record attempt, but was delayed by snowfall in Arizona.
+In 1949 he was riding in the United States, with his first objective a trans America record attempt, but was delayed by snowfall in Arizona.
 He rode in a six-day event in New York at the end of February 1950 but walked off the track after 3 days following a dispute with race official Reggie McNamara, the former Australian champion.